frederic-perez/AmE-dictionary/dictionary.md

 __judgmental__ :open_mouth:
 __judgments__ _Legal judgments._
 __jug__ _n_ :two: A large container for liquids, with a narrow mouth and typically a stopper or cap. _We have pulled the cork out of the jug._
-__juggernaut__
-__juggernaut__ _n_ :five::dart: Juggernaut means a massive force.
+__juggernaut__ _n_ :six::dart: Juggernaut means a massive force.
 If the army marching into your country is a juggernaut, you're doomed.
 If you're trying to market a new Cola product, you're up against corporate giant Coca-Cola, a beverage juggernaut if ever there was one.
 __juke__ _I was looking in my mirror and saw him juke to the right._
 __julep__ :two::shit:
 __juleps__
-__jumble__ :three: An untidy collection or pile of things. _It was a real emotional jumble for me._ _Hylan has a jumble of strip malls._
-__jumble__ _He offered a jumble of contradictory ideas._
+__jumble__ :four: An untidy collection or pile of things. _It was a real emotional jumble for me._ _Hylan has a jumble of strip malls._ _He offered a jumble of contradictory ideas._
 __jump the gun__ _If I jump the gun I'll need more time to recover._
 __jumper__ _basketball_
 __jumpers__